bryanwhiting/blog/creative/poem-the-dove-forevermore.md

   - poem
   - poetry
   - parenting
+  - featured
 draft: false
 created: 2024-01-05 05:09:33
 ---

-A twist on "[The Raven](https://www.poetryfoundation.org/poems/48860/the-raven)", by [The Best of Edgar Allen Poe](../book-review/the-best-of-edgar-allen-poe.md).
+A twist on "[The Raven](https://www.poetryfoundation.org/poems/48860/the-raven)", from [The Best of Edgar Allen Poe](../book-review/the-best-of-edgar-allen-poe.md).
 Poe got it all wrong.

+If you haven't read "[The Raven](https://www.poetryfoundation.org/poems/48860/the-raven)" recently, take a moment first to remember, remember that Raven of yore.

 # The Dove (Forevermore)
+*A twist on "The Raven"*
+by Bryan Whiting

 ```
 Three A.M., I hear you wrapping.